neha-kay/Kiko-plus/_posts/2017-08-04-crowdsourced-tips-on-being-more-productive.md

 ---
 layout: post
-title: Crowdsourced Tips on Being More Productive
+title: "Crowdsourced Tips on Being More Productive"
 description: "A curated list of the best productive tips I've gotten."
 date: 2017-08-04
 tags: [organization/productivity]